Table of Contents

 The Chair/Admin has the capability to add an applicant manually to Jobs@uiowa.
 Select manual applicant entry under the manage applications section; then start the new manual Application.
 The first screen requires the basic applicant information to be entered; once completed, select "Fill out Manual Application" to continue on the To-Do list and upload the required attachments (Screen 8).

-(Faculty Searches Only) If entering an applicant through the manual process, a paper Self-Identification form will need to be sent to the applicant to include the requisition number, position title, and department/unit name, which are to be forwarded to OIE.
+(Faculty Searches Only) If entering an applicant through the manual process, a paper Self-Identification form will need to be sent to the applicant to include the requisition number, position title, and department/unit name, which are to be forwarded to OCRC.

 Reference Check List Candidates